 All four representations of the archetypes have one positive (right amount – fullness) and 2 negative poles (deficit or surplus).
 For example, the positive lover archetype embraces the world with passion whereas the negative poles are the seductive (or promiscuous) lover and the frigid (or selfish) lover.
 One can see every woman (or girl) somewhere between these three extremes.

 - The Wise Woman, represents Logos according to Jung a feminine principle, is the archetype behind a multitude of professions like, doctors but also lawyers, teachers and priests.
 She sees the unseen.
-She is the mediator and communicator of secret knowledge, the healer, technologist, teacher, and spiritual.
+She is the prophetess, mediator and communicator of secret knowledge, the healer, counselor, teacher, and spiritual.
 The Wise Woman always has a tendency to abuse her power, being the negative , the witch.

 - The Lover like the feminine principle Eros manifests energy and fertility of the nature.
 The gendering of Eros and Logos and synergy is a consequence of Jung’s anima/animus synergy.
 Lovers are at ease with our own deepest and most central values and visions.
 And only through union of the feminine and the masculine our culture and personality prospers and grows.
 The “me- society” of the impotent is sterile and without compassion and destroys any spiritual dimension.

-All these roles could be fulfilled by on person.
+All these roles could be fulfilled by one person.
 The shaman as a holistic archetype has the King’s capacity to lead, the Mother’s capacity to care and the Lover’s capacity to value someone or something enough to fight.

 Despite the visible presence of males in political power and economic power in various cultures social and hidden political power has been disproportionately exercised by females.
 Western culture, which evolved within a predominantly Christian context, has its religious sources in the Jewish-Semitic Middle East and the Greco-Roman political and philosophical traditions, all of which were distinctly patriarchal on the outside but quietly influenced by women.
 This means that in the political, religious, and economic spheres the majority of leaders have been male.
 In those cases where women have been called upon to lead countries, they have until today exercised male-like leadership.
 Nonetheless, Western, Eastern and Orthodox civilization has not been entirely dismissive of the female psychic energies.
 Hindu and Buddhist cultures are also dominated by men in the political sphere but women’s leadership roles in the family are highly regarded.
 Indian societies, despite the predominance of the male Warrior archetype, have developed a complementary matriarchal social system.
 All of these cultural complexes afford surprisingly equal powerful symbolism of gender complementarity afforded by the Chinese Ying-Yang icon, and the uninhibited creative sexuality of many Hindu goddesses, and honor and respect for Holy Mary in Christianity.
 However. another major civilization, such as those that evolved in a predominantly some Muslim context, have been much more restrictive of female freedom and have arguably developed distinctive social pathologies and economic disadvantages precisely because of this.

 The Faerie, the Goddesses—The Great Mother, the Wise Woman and the female Lover are found with the secondary C.G.
-Jung literature and in feminist and/or New Age books Godnesses are everywhere.
+Jung literature and in feminist and/or New Age books Goddesses are everywhere.
 Not so the the Mother and only as a recent addition the Queen.
 As is the case with her male counterpart, the King, the Queen is the most complex and mature of the female archetypes.
 But also the most simple to map to the Moore model.
 There have been weak and evil Queen and Kings at all times.
 The image of Queen and Ling serves as a center for the mature ordering of things includes and transcends the other archetypes of the Feminine.
-Ideally, all ”leading” human would , to a greater or lesser degree, embody the ideal King or Queen.
+Ideally, all “leading” human would , to a greater or lesser degree, embody the ideal King or Queen.